Skip to main content

 Technical Analysis

-CVE-2025-54415 is a critical OS command injection vulnerability (CWE-78) affecting the dag-factory library, a tool used with Apache Airflow to declaratively construct DAGs via configuration files.
+CVE-2025-54415 is a critical OS command injection vulnerability (CWE-78) affecting the dag-factory library, a tool used with Apache Airflow to declaratively construct Directed Acyclic Graphs (DAGs) via configuration files.
 The vulnerability exists in versions prior to 0.23.0a9, specifically in the cicd.yml GitHub Actions workflow within the astronomer/dag-factory repository.
-When this workflow is triggered by the pull_request_target event, it allows an attacker to execute arbitrary code within the GitHub Actions runner environment.
-This is due to improper neutralization of special elements in OS commands, enabling command injection.
-Exploitation can lead to establishing a reverse shell, exfiltration of sensitive secrets such as the GITHUB_TOKEN, and full repository control.
-The GITHUB_TOKEN typically has high privileges, including the ability to push code, manage workflows, and access repository secrets, making this vulnerability particularly severe.
-The vulnerability does not require authentication or user interaction and can be triggered remotely by submitting a crafted pull request.
-Although no known exploits are currently reported in the wild, the high CVSS 4.0 score of 9.1 reflects the ease of exploitation and the extensive impact on confidentiality, integrity, and availability.
-The flaw is fixed in version 0.23.0a9 of dag-factory.
+When this workflow is triggered by a pull_request_target event, it allows an attacker to inject and execute arbitrary OS commands within the GitHub Actions runner environment.
+This is due to improper neutralization of special elements in the workflow configuration, enabling command injection.
+Exploitation does not require authentication or user interaction, making it highly accessible to attackers who can submit pull requests.
+Successful exploitation can lead to establishing a reverse shell on the runner, exfiltration of sensitive secrets including the GITHUB_TOKEN, and full control over the repository.
+The GITHUB_TOKEN is a highly privileged token that can be used to perform actions on behalf of the repository, such as modifying code, pushing malicious commits, or accessing confidential data.
+The vulnerability has a CVSS 4.0 score of 9.1 (critical), reflecting its high impact on confidentiality, integrity, and availability, ease of exploitation, and broad scope.
+The issue was fixed in version 0.23.0a9 of dag-factory.
+No known exploits are currently reported in the wild, but the severity and ease of exploitation make this a significant threat to organizations using this library in their CI/CD pipelines.

 Potential Impact